Artur Boruc: Personal life

 On 21 April 2007, he helped a 27-year-old pregnant Polish woman, her sister and brother-in-law, when they were attacked in Glasgow.

 Boruc's father died in April 2010; his mother Jadwiga died when he was only 20.
 He has a brother and three sisters.
 On 11 June 2008, Boruc's then-wife Katarzyna gave birth to their son, Aleksander ("Aleks"), in Warsaw.
 Boruc and his wife separated in 2008, amid reports of his relationship with former Polish Idol contestant Sara Mannei.
 Mannei gave birth to daughter Amelia on 9 August 2010 in Poland and the couple married in 2014.

 In September 2009, The Scottish Sun published an apology, for claiming Boruc had had an affair with a young woman, shown in a photograph, who was actually his sister.
 In June 2011, the News of the World admitted it had published a false report on Boruc, and paid him £70,000, believed to be a record for Scottish libel cases, plus legal expenses.

+His cousin Max Boruc is also a professional footballer who plays as a goalkeeper, and in 2023 joined Hibernian F.C. of the Scottish Premier League.